DevSpen/Discord-Bot-APIs/README.md

 - [View Docs]() - The API does have documentation, and you can click on 'View Docs' to see the it.
 - EOW - Explained on website.
 The API doesn't have any documentation page, but there is a good explaination of the API on the landing page.

+### Description
+A more specific explaination of the APIs intended use.

+### NSFW
+Whether the API is NSFW (not-safe-for-work) or not.
+Possible options:
+- No - The API doesn't contain any NSFW content.
+- Partially - Only some parts of the API are NSFW, or there is a way to filter NSFW content.
+- Yes - The API is mostly based on NSFW content.

 ## Jokes and Memes
 | API Name        | Documentation | Description | NSFW
 | -------------   |:-------------:| ------------- | ------------- |